History of Boeing in Timeline

 As of 2023, the Boeing Company's corporate headquarters is located in the Crystal City neighborhood of Arlington County, Virginia.

-In 2023, Boeing sent 1,000 small diameter "smart" bombs for the first week of Israeli air attacks on Gaza.
-Boeing's stock prices soared due to additional Israeli weapons contracts during the Israel-Gaza war (2023-present).
+In 2023, Boeing sent 1,000 small diameter bombs for the first week of Israeli air attacks on Gaza.
+Boeing's stock prices soared, while demonstrations occurred at Boeing facilities due to violations of international humanitarian law by Israel.
+Students called for their institutions to break partnerships with Boeing.

-On January 5, 2024, a door plug blowout occurred on a 737 MAX 9 jetliner on Alaska Airlines Flight 1282, leading to an emergency landing and the grounding of 171 aircraft.
+On January 5, 2024, on Alaska Airlines Flight 1282, a door plug blowout occurred on a 737 MAX 9 jetliner, leading to an emergency landing and the grounding of 171 aircraft.

-After the January 2024 Alaska Airlines Flight 1282 incident, a shareholder proposed relocating Boeing's corporate headquarters back to the Seattle area.
+After the January 2024 Alaska Airlines Flight 1282 incident, a shareholder proposed relocating the corporate headquarters back to the Seattle area, but the board dismissed the attempt.

-March 2024: Justice Department Opens Criminal Investigation and CEO Announces Departure
+March 2024: Justice Department Opens Criminal Investigation and CEO/Chairman to Step Down

-In March 2024, the Justice Department opened a criminal investigation into the Alaska Airlines blowout and CEO Dave Calhoun announced he would be stepping down from his position.
+In March 2024, the Justice Department opened a criminal investigation into the Alaska Airlines blowout.
+Also in March 2024, CEO Dave Calhoun and board chairman Larry Kellner both announced they would be stepping down from their positions.

-In June 2024, Boeing agreed to re-acquire Spirit AeroSystems, its longtime supplier of airplane parts, for $4.7 billion.
+In June 2024, Boeing agreed to re-acquire Spirit AeroSystems, its longtime supplier of airplane parts, for $4.7 billion, with the deal being closed on June 30.

-In July 2024, Boeing announced Kelly Ortberg as its new CEO.
+In July 2024, Boeing announced a new CEO, Kelly Ortberg.

 August 8, 2024: Meeting with FAA Administrator

-On August 8, 2024, Boeing's new CEO, Kelly Ortberg, met with FAA Administrator Michael Whitaker to discuss the company's future direction and to reinforce Boeing's position as an industry leader.
+On August 8, 2024, Boeing's new CEO, Kelly Ortberg, met with FAA Administrator Michael Whitaker to discuss the company's future direction.

-September 12, 2024: Boeing Machinists Reject Contract Offer and Vote to Strike
+September 12, 2024: Workers Reject Contract Offer, Vote to Strike

-On September 12, 2024, Boeing machinist workers rejected a contract offer and voted to strike.
+On September 12, 2024, Boeing machinist workers, members of the IAM labor union, overwhelmingly rejected a contract offer and voted to strike.

 On October 12, 2024, Boeing announced plans to cut 17,000 jobs, delay the first deliveries of its 777X airliner by a year, and recorded $5 billion in losses in the third quarter.